cademccu/Noah_Thesis_Work/README.md

 ## PROGRAM OUTPUT

-The output files for this porgram will be creating in your \'data\' directory, which should be correct by default in the CONSTANTS.py file.
+The output files for this program will be creating in your \'data\' directory, which should be correct by default in the CONSTANTS.py file.

 Output files contain the parsed data, and have one of two states.
 Both states contain the line, but if none of the fragment testing methods returned a fragment for any sentence in the line, the sentence will only contain a message indicating that nothing at all was found in the line.
-If _any_ of the fragment methods used in the file found a fragemnt sentence in the line, they will all be listed beneath the line.
+If _any_ of the fragment methods used in the file found a fragment sentence in the line, they will all be listed beneath the line.
 Each function will either have a message indicating that no fragments were found with that function, or it will list every sentence in the line that the given function returned \'True\' for being a fragment.

 Example with no fragments found for any fragment functions:
 ```